gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/1545) in GitLab Runner 12.7.
 > - Requires [GitLab v12.6](https://about.gitlab.com/releases/2019/12/22/gitlab-12-6-released/) or later.

 Use GitLab Runner referees to pass extra job monitoring data to GitLab.
-Referees are workers in the Runner Manager that query and collect additional data related to a job.
+Referees are workers in the runner manager that query and collect additional data related to a job.
 The results are uploaded to GitLab as job artifacts.

 ### Use the Metrics Runner referee